sindresorhus/gulp-styl/readme.md

 > Preprocess CSS with [Styl](https://github.com/visionmedia/styl)

-*Issues with the output should be reported on the [Styl repo](https://github.com/visionmedia/styl/issues).*
+*Issues with the output should be reported on the [Styl issue tracker](https://github.com/visionmedia/styl/issues).*

 ## Install